Dbrand is suing Casetify for allegedly stealing case & skin designs

 That attempt to disguise the origins of the images makes it hard to argue an innocent mistake, says Dbrand, so it is seeking total damages running into eight figures.

-Casetify was clearly given no advance warning of the lawsuit, The Verge noting that the cases are still currently on sale on the company’s website.
+Casetify was clearly given no advance warning of the lawsuit, The Verge noting that the cases are still currently on sale on the company’s website (update: now removed).

 FTC: We use income earning auto affiliate links.
 More.

-Note: Update: Casetify has now removed all of the Inside Out cases from its website, redirecting to its best-sellers, as Dbrand shares close-up images of the easter eggs uses to identify the images (see bottom of piece) … Update: Dbrand tweeted close-ups of all the easter eggs it found in Casetify’s products: